findonflow/find/market.md

 # DoneDeal

-We chose to not expose to any user, only winning bidder and owner A user can fullfill an auction that has ended
+We chose to not expose to any user, only winning bidder and owner A user can fulfill an auction that has ended
-A owner can fullfill an auction that has ended
+A owner can fulfill an auction that has ended

 ## Bugs